Policy for corporate political contributions

-As a large, diversified financial services company, Principal Financial Group, Inc.® (Principal) and its subsidiary and affiliate companies is regulated by federal, state and local laws.
-These laws have a significant effect on how the company operates, meets customers’ needs and delivers long-term value to shareholders.
+As a large, diversified financial services company, Principal Financial Group, Inc.® (Principal) and its subsidiary and affiliate companies are regulated by federal, state, and local laws.
+These laws have a significant effect on how the company operates, meets customers’ needs, and delivers long-term value to shareholders.
 The management team and the Board of Directors of Principal think it is in the best interest of the company to be active in the legislative and election processes, consistent with the highest ethical standards of corporate governance practices and all applicable laws.

 Contributions directly made to candidates’ campaigns for office are only made by our political action committees, PrinPAC and Principal S PAC (collectively “PACs”).
 Eligible employees donate money to the PACs, which in turn make direct candidate campaign contributions.
-All PrinPAC and Principal S PAC funds are voluntary donations from exempt employees, agents and retirees.
+All PrinPAC and Principal S PAC funds are voluntary donations from exempt employees, select agents, or retirees.